oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

 <if type="sandbox">

 1. To run the demo you simply need to run the Benny Benefits Demo URL that can be found on the Introduction page that is displayed after you launch the workshop.
-If you first click on the "View Login Info" button in the upper left corner of the page a pop up page will appear on the right.
-You can click on the Benny Benefits Demo URL and sign in if asked with the username "NATIONALPARKS" and the password "Welcome_12345".
+If you first click on the "View Login Info" button in the upper left corner of the page a pop up page will appear on the right and click on the Benny Benefits Demo URL.

     [Temporary Link](https://rddainsuh6u1okc-trainingdatabase.adb.us-ashburn-1.oraclecloudapps.com/ords/r/nationalparks/benefits/home)